William T. Gormley, Co-Director

 Berkeley Yorkery is a graduate of the Georgetown Public Policy Institute (GPPI) in the Public and Nonprofit Management track.
 Her primary policy interests include child and family issues as well as management issues.
 She graduated from Duke University with a BA in public policy and psychology in 2001.
 She is currently a Research and Data Analyst at the North Carolina Child Advocacy Institute.

-Jingfei Zhang is a Research Analyst at the National Center for State Courts in Williamsburg, Va.
+Jingfei Zhang is a Research Analyst with Kroll Associates, Inc., in Reston, VA.
 She received her MPP degree from Georgetown University and received her Bachelor of Law degree from Fudan University in Shanghai, China.
 She is interested in education equality and gender equality.